-Hemer also uses the terminology of reporting: "this is a report of Paul speaking on a real and emotional occasion."213 He argues that the we-sections of Acts reflect Luke's eyewitness account and so, since this speech was contained in one of the we-sections, Luke would have been present for this speech.214 Thus, Luke did not obtain information about the speech via some tradition, but according to Hemer he relied on his own perception of the speech and adapted it to fit his narrative.
+Hemer also uses the terminology of reporting: "this is a report of Paul speaking on a real and emotional occasion."
+He argues that the we-sections of Acts reflect Luke's eyewitness account and so, since this speech was contained in one of the we-sections, Luke would have been present for this speech.
+He has a transcript on the speech via some tradition, but according to Hemer he relied on his own perception of the speech and adapted it to fit his narrative.
 He states that the speech in its present form is only a summary of the originally delivered version: "The brief summary paragraphs we possess do not purport to reproduce more than perhaps a précis of the distinctive highlights.
-They do not read as transcripts of oral delivery and the responses of the audience to them do not relate realistically to the bald words reported."205 Thus for Hemer, the speeches in Acts are reliable summaries of actual speeches (not creations), which have been stamped with Luke's fingerprint.206
+They do not read as transcripts of oral delivery and the responses of the audience to them do not relate realistically to the bald words reported."
+Thus for Hemer, the speeches in Acts are reliable summaries of actual speeches (not creations), which have been stamped with Luke's fingerprint."